oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Practice Session](images/Webpage-Guide/practicesession.png)

-- To populate the Practice Session Page: Create a topic with skills that have at least 10 questions each.
-Then enable "Show Practice Tab to learners" in the [Topic Editor](#topic-editor-page).
-See [Creating a Skill](#3-creating-a-skill) and [Creating a Topic](#4-creating-a-topic).
+- To populate the Practice Session Page:  See [Populating the Practice Session Page:](#populating-the-practice-session-page)

 ### Preferences Page

 - **Description:** This page allows learners to change their settings on Oppia, such as language preference and email preferences.